 Accessibility

 Both of the islands cater well for visitors of all ages and abilities.
-While some of the attractions – particularly the ancient castles – have areas that are not suitable for visitors with accessibility needs, you’ll find great staff on hand to help you enjoy your visit.
+While some of the attractions – notably the ancient castles – have areas unsuitable for visitors with accessibility needs, you’ll find the friendly staff on hand happy to help you enjoy your visit.

 Resources for Your Jersey or Guernsey Holidays

-Booking.com is the best website to use for booking your accommodations in Jersey or Guernsey – they have awesome listings for every budget.
+Booking.com is the best website for booking accommodations in Jersey or Guernsey – they have fantastic listings for every budget.

-If you need more help to decide which Channel Island to visit, you may like to read:
+If you need more help deciding which Channel Island to visit, you may like to read some of these articles:

 - Exactly How To Visit The Jersey War Tunnels